j-hagedorn/journals_of/content/journal/2020-05-31-notebook-firenze-2018-red.md

 They could not occupy that center.

-Now no one believes in miracles anymre, but they still come into that center to sit, for silence and beauty.
+Now no one believes in miracles anymore, but they still come into that center to sit, for silence and beauty.

 ---